 California's Lost Coast Trail is a hidden gem in a state that has more than its fair share of great outdoor playgrounds.
 But while everyone else is rushing off to Yosemite, Sequoia, or Joshua Tree, travelers looking for a bit more solitude and seclusion should consider spending a few days on this forgotten section of the California coast instead.
 It is incredibly beautiful, sparsely visited, and a worthy alternative to those other well-trodden destinations.
 In other words, it has everything a backpacker or adventure traveler is looking for.

 If you do decide to go, here are ten tips to help you plan for your big adventure.

-Located in Northern California, the Lost Coast runs for nearly 25 miles through the King Range National Conservation Area starting at Shelter Cove in the south and ending at Mattole River in the North.
-It received its name from the fact that this section of the shoreline is so rugged and remote, that the state's famous Highway 1 had to be diverted inland, away from the Pacific Ocean.
-You won't find towns, housing developments, or even lone mansions on the hill.
-Instead you'll discover a stretch of coastline that has remained mostly untouched for decades, with just a few adventurous backpackers hiking the route end-to-end.
+Located in Northern California, the Lost Coast runs for nearly 25 miles through the King Range National Conservation Area.
+The route starts at Shelter Cove in the south and ends at Mattole River in the North, with plenty of amazing sties to be seen in-between.
+The trail gets its name from the fact that this section of the shoreline is so rugged and remote, that the state's famous Highway 1 had to be diverted inland, away from the Pacific Ocean.
+You won't find towns, housing developments, or even lone mansions on the hill anywhere along its length.
+Instead you'll discover a stretch of coastline that has remained mostly untouched for decades, with just a handful of adventurous backpackers occasionally hiking the route end-to-end.

 The best time to hike the Lost Coast Trail is from May to October.
-During those months temperatures are warm and comfortable during the day, and cool – but not overly cold – in the evening.
-At that time of the year the Pacific Ocean serves as a buffer zone of sorts, preventing moisture from striking the coast.
+During those months temperatures are warm and comfortable during the day, and cool – but not overly cold – at night.
+At that time of the year the Pacific Ocean serves as a buffer zone of sorts, preventing moisture from reaching the coast.
 This makes rain showers much less common, turning the hike into a mild and comfortable one.